6 Techniques for Orchestral Composition with Dubler 2

 Technique 4 - Arpeggiating Chords

 While we have all of these chords playing across multitudes of octaves we can insert an arpeggiator to get some unique melodic lines.
+Here’s an example using the same chord preset above but with a cello instrument with an arpeggiator on its MIDI channel:

 Another thing you can do is record arm and perform two instruments at the same time - one playing the chord as it is and the other playing an arpeggiated version.